Sdator/item-filter-code/README.md

 ### Features

 - Syntax support for item filters, colorizing the text within your editor.
-- Autocompletion for item classes and bases, as well as all keywords.
+- Autocompletion for item classes and bases, as well as all rule keywords.
-- Diagnostics support, enabling error checking as you edit.
-- Color picker support for all rules with a color as a value.
 - Highly configurable, including the ability to add custom item bases, item classes, and rule keywords.
 - Non-destructive implementation.
-We never edit, destroy, or sort anything without your permission.
+We will never edit, destroy, or sort anything without your permission.

 ### Issues & Feature Requests